shawfe/information-system/README.md

 ## Usage Scenarios

-Usage scenarios vary depending on the user type—student or instructor.
+Usage scenarios vary depending on the user type - student or instructor.

 For students, key usage scenarios are:
 - Registration and authentication,
 - Going through lecture material,
 - Completing practical exercises,